START YOUR CNA CAREER TODAY

 We Offer 3 Different Bundles, Our CNA RNA Bundle, CNA HHA Bundle and CNA EKG Bundle.

-We Only Require $100 Down, The Rest of The Tuition is Split Up Into a Payment Plan to Be Paid Off by The Last Day of Class.
+We Only Require $100 And The Rest of The Tuition is Split Into Payment Plans to be Paid Off By The Last Day of Class.

 In just 6 to 12 weeks depending on the schedule chosen, the educational team at Western Medical Training Center can get you ready to become a cna.
 Our fast-paced program includes 60 hours of theory, 10 hours of lab and 104 hours of clinical work scheduled at local nursing facilities.
 Students must complete the required hours and maintain a 75% or greater in theory to pass the program.

 Here is What is Included In Your Tuition

 A nursing assistant, also known as a CNA (Certified Nursing Assistant), are individuals responsible for the general care for patients at a variety of different locations, including Hospitals, personal homes, Assisted Living Homes, Nursing Homes, Adult Day Care Centers and Hospice Registry’s.

 The duties of a CNA will vary depending on the patient, but some general responsibilities include recording patient’s vital signs (i.e. heart rate and blood pressure), helping them in and out of bed, and assisting with feeding and personal hygiene.
 A nursing assistant may also help doctors and nurses during medical procedures.